-Categories Organizational Indicators Inscyte Corporation's policy states that the risk register will be reviewed at least once per year.
-In practice, Inscyte's Agent AIM Inc., reviews risks to CytoBase on an on-going basis at weekly technical support departmental meetings and at quarterly privacy/security training and review sessions.
+Categories Organizational Indicators Risk Management Inscyte Corporation's policy states that the risk register will be reviewed at least once per year.
+Since the last review by the IPC in 2013, semi-annual privacy/security review meetings have been established at which the risk register is reviewed.

+Categories Organizational Indicators In addition, Inscyte's Agent AIM Inc., reviews risk to CytoBase on an ongoing basis at weekly technical support departmental meetings.
 The risk register is updated as required.
-The last update occurred in November 2013.
-Risk Management Since the last review by the IPC in 2011, the following items were added to the risk register: Security Risk: Denial of service due to Internet attacks (moderate probability).
-Addressed and completed in August 2013.
-Security Risk: Unable to recover system (low probability).
-Scheduled for verification by June 30, 2014.
-Data Quality Risk: Currently rely on laboratories to notify Inscyte of

-Categories Organizational Indicators errors in submitted data.
+The last update occurred in March 2016.
+Since the last review by the IPC in 2013, the following items were updated and/or added to the risk register: Data Quality Risk: reliance on laboratories to notify Inscyte of errors in submitted data.
 Some reports in the database may contain errors (low probability).
-Need to implement a better QC mechanism.
-Scheduled to be addressed in 2014.
-AIM's corporate disaster recovery plan incorporates the recovery of Inscyte Corporation's CytoBase system since it is hosted on AIM's computing infrastructure.
-AIM's disaster recovery plan is updated on an on-going basis in conjunction with infrastructure modifications, upgrades, or expansions.
-Business Continuity and Disaster Recovery Since the last review by the IPC in 2011, the computing infrastructure of CytoBase was upgraded to virtualized servers, with server images stored in off-site files for restoration purposes.
-Restoration tests are scheduled to be performed by June 30, 2014.
+Implemented new QC mechanism in 2014/2015 for random checks of correctness.
+Scheduled to be addressed again 2017.
+Security Risk: disclosure (hacking) due to known vulnerabilities with SSL server certificates (July 2015).
+The server certificate was updated in September 2015 to the newest TLS 1.2 standard.
+Security Risk: disclosure (hacking) due to older network encryption.
+To be addressed with upgrade to NIST compliant advanced encryption standard (AES-256) in network transmissions from laboratories in early 2017.
+Business Continuity and Disaster Recovery AlM's corporate disaster recovery plan incorporates the recovery of Inscyte Corporation's CytoBase system since it is hosted on AlM's computing infrastructure.
+AlM's disaster recovery plan is updated on an on-going basis in conjunction with infrastructure modifications, upgrades, or expansions.
+Since the last review by the IPC in 2013, the computing infrastructure of CytoBase was upgraded to new virtualized servers and updated software.
+Server images used for backup/recovery are stored in a secure off-site location.
+The latest restoration tests were performed in March and September of 2016 with successful results.